xeraa/cms-security/README.md

 ### A Word on the Announcements

 * The [announcements of WordPress](https://wordpress.org/news/category/security/) are not that great.
 First, the page was (at least for me) pretty hard to locate.
 Second, the overview is very limited -- most other projects are doing this better.
-Third, statements like "[Version 3.1.4 also incorporates several other security fixes and hardening measures […]](https://wordpress.org/news/2011/06/wordpress-3-1-4/)" really aren't transparent.
-The change log is referenced, but I really don't want to look through that to decide how important the update is.
+Third, statements like "[Version 3.1.4 also incorporates several other security fixes and hardening measures […]](https://wordpress.org/news/2011/06/wordpress-3-1-4/)" really are not transparent.
+The change log is referenced, but I really do not want to look through that to decide how important the update is.
 Finally, it mixes security vulnerabilities and regular issues making it pretty confusing.
 * [Drupal](https://drupal.org/security) does this much better, I would even say best.
 The overview is both compact and contains all the relevant information (affected version, risk assessment, local / remote).
-* [TYPO3's list](http://typo3.org/teams/security/security-bulletins/typo3-core/) isn't bad and the detail pages contain all relevant information.
-I just didn't understand the numbering schema in 2010: 001 (1 issue) is being followed by 004 (3 issues); next is 008 with 1 issue again.
+* [TYPO3's list](http://typo3.org/teams/security/security-bulletins/typo3-core/) is not bad and the detail pages contain all relevant information.
+I just did not understand the numbering schema in 2010: 001 (1 issue) is being followed by 004 (3 issues); next is 008 with 1 issue again.
-* [Joomla](http://developer.joomla.org/security/news.html) has probably too much information on the overview page, but everything of interest is there, so I can't really fault them for that.
+* [Joomla](http://developer.joomla.org/security/news.html) has probably too much information on the overview page, but everything of interest is there, so I cannot really fault them for that.
 * MODX did a great job at hiding their security notices -- or at least I had that impression.
 After finding [http://forums.modx.com/board/8/security-notices](http://forums.modx.com/board/8/security-notices) it got me a little bit confused.
 Not only does it include non-core issues for popular modules, it includes [a PHP issue and MODX filter](http://forums.modx.com/thread/267/critical-php-bug-security-notice-and-patch#dis-post-1673) as well.
 While the overview is rather useless, the detailed descriptions are decent.
 * ExpressionEngine's security notices are so well hidden, I am not sure if I have found the correct page or not -- the full blown change log.
-Adding injury to insult, it's split into the [1.x](http://expressionengine.com/legacy_docs/changelog.html) and [2.x](http://expressionengine.com/user_guide/changelog.html) change log.
+Adding injury to insult, it is split into the [1.x](http://expressionengine.com/legacy_docs/changelog.html) and [2.x](http://expressionengine.com/user_guide/changelog.html) change log.
 Do not ask for severity ratings, there are none.
 This is definitely the least transparent and overall worst announcement page of all systems.
-Maybe that's intentional, as ExpressionEngine has been criticized for their "[Quiet release](http://www.lullabot.com/articles/drupal-and-expressionengine-security-models)" approach before.
+Maybe that is intentional, as ExpressionEngine has been criticized for their "[Quiet release](http://www.lullabot.com/articles/drupal-and-expressionengine-security-models)" approach before.
 * The [overview page of SilverStripe](http://www.silverstripe.org/security-releases/) is very basic, but the linked detail pages contain a lot of information. ~~A severity rating on the overview page or at least in the details would be nice, though.~ *Addendum: A severity rating has been added (actually, I got it started): [http://doc.silverstripe.org/sapphire/en/trunk/misc/release-process#severity-rating](http://doc.silverstripe.org/sapphire/en/trunk/misc/release-process#severity-rating)*

 ### Interpretation